sw4chan/wiki2018/src/markdown/Attributions.md

 **Dr. Bernard Duncker** - Provided expertise on experimental and construct design

+**Dr. Mungo Marsden** - Let us borrow a Restriction Enzyme when we were in dire need.

+**Dr. Bruce Reed** - Provided expertise and knowledge for the project.

 ## Administrative Help

 **Lucy Satora** - Provided help with finances for the iGEM team.